 Adaptive Technology at Bucks

-Adaptive Workstations are available for use in the Libraries on all campuses, Gateway Computer Labs, Student Services Open Access Lab, The Accessibility Office, the Tutoring Center, Grupp Hall and select workstations will be made available as needed on each campus.
+Adaptive workstations are available for use in the Libraries on all campuses; at the Newtown Campus in the Student Services Open Access Lab, The Accessibility Office, and the Academic Success Center.
 The Testing Center also has an Adaptive Workstation in a quiet room.
+Selected workstations will be made available as needed on each campus.

-These workstations, (some) adjustable height workstation's and adaptive software are for use by students with any disability that affects one's ability to use a computer without modification.
+Features of the adaptive workstations include adjustable height, adaptive software and a desktop video magnifier.
+These workstations are for use by students with any disability that affects one's ability to use a computer without modification.

 The installed software can include: